jkeohan/rctr-9-8-20/w07d14/intro-to-styled-components.md

 `;
 ```

-And now we add some styles.
+**Adding Styles**

-First to the `Container`.
-We can add a color by name or reference a variable.
+Let's add some styles to the `Container`.
+Adding a `color` can be done by either written literally by it's name/hex/rgb or by referencing a variable.

 ```js
 const Container = styled.div`